 Acceptable proof of a current address is either a lease agreement, or an envelope, utility bill, or postcard with a recent (within last 60 days) postmark received at the address shown on the application.

-Children aged 15 and under must be accompanied by a parent or guardian at the time of application.
+Children under the age of 18 must be accompanied by a parent or guardian at the time of application.
 The child and parent or guardian must be present at the time of application.
 The parent or guardian must present valid, government-issued photo identification and current proof of address.

 Library card privileges must be renewed every year.